Macau enlists Chinese army as authorities struggle with typhoon fallout

 Under Macau law, the assistance of Chinese troops can be sought for such humanitarian purposes.

 The death toll from Hato stands at nine, with scores missing.
-Hato, with destructive winds of more than 200 kph (124 mph), was the worst storm since 1968 to hit Macau, causing almost city-wide blackouts, flooding, disrupting water supplies, smashing scores of vehicles and damaging buildings.
+Hato, with destructive winds of more than 200kmh, was the worst storm since 1968 to hit Macau, causing almost city-wide blackouts, flooding, disrupting water supplies, smashing scores of vehicles and damaging buildings.

 Hong Kong's weather observatory said there were indications another storm, now brewing close to the Philippines, could hit southern China early next week.